Battle of Las Guásimas: 1st & 10th Cavalry attack Las Guásimas on the right road

 The denseness of the jungle and the fact that they used absolutely smokeless powder, made it exceedingly difficult to place exactly where they were, and almost immediately Young, who always liked to get as close as possible to his enemy, began to push his troops forward.
 They were deployed on both sides of the road in such thick jungle that it was only here and there that they could possibly see ahead, and some confusion, of course, ensued, the support gradually getting mixed with the advance.
-Captain Beck took A Troop of the Tenth in on the left, next to Captain Galbraith's (K) troop of the First; two other troops of the Tenth were on the extreme right.
+Captain Beck took A Troop of the Tenth in on the left, next to Captain Galbraith's (B) troop of the First; two other troops of the Tenth were on the extreme right.
 Through the jungle ran wire fences here and there, and as the troops got to the ridge they encountered precipitous heights.
 They were led most gallantly, as American regular officers always lead their men; and the men followed their leaders with the splendid courage always shown by the American regular soldier.
 There was not a single straggler among them, and in not one instance was an attempt made by any trooper to fall out in order to assist the wounded or carry back the dead, while so cool were they and so perfect their fire discipline, that in the entire engagement the expenditure of ammunition was not over ten rounds per man.
 Major Bell, who commanded the squadron, had his leg broken by a shot as he was leading his men.
 Captain Wainwright succeeded to the command of the squadron.
 Captain Knox was shot in the abdomen.
 He continued for some time giving orders to his troops, and refused to allow a man in the firing-line to assist him to the rear.
 His First Lieutenant, Byram, was himself shot, but continued to lead his men until the wound and the heat overcame him and he fell in a faint.
 The advance was pushed forward under General Young's eye with the utmost energy, until the enemy's voices could be heard in the entrenchments.
-The Spaniards kept up a very heavy firing, but the regulars would not be denied, and as they climbed the ridges (on the right side of the Camino Real road going into the village of Las Guasimas from the southeast) the Spaniards broke and fled."
+The Spaniards kept up a very heavy firing, but the regulars would not be denied, and as they climbed the ridges (on the right side of the Camino Real road going into the village of Las Guásimas from the southeast) the Spaniards broke and fled."